chimera-linux/chimera-linux.github.io/_docs/configuration/sound.md

 session manager.

 The primary supported way to get the daemon running is through a user service.
-Simply enable WirePlumber as your user:
+The user services are enabled by default unless masked in `apk`.

+You can either restart your user session or start them manually:

 ```
-$ dinitctl enable wireplumber
+$ dinitctl start wireplumber
 ```

-Doing so also implicitly enables `pipewire` itself.
 Typically you will also want PulseAudio compatibility:

 ```
-$ dinitctl enable pipewire-pulse
+$ dinitctl start pipewire-pulse
 ```

 You can check whether it's running: